Concordium/concordium.github.io/source/mainnet/net/voting/coordinator.rst

 ``--threshold`` is the threshold for the number of guardians needed for decryption of the result of the election

 ``--election-start`` and ``--election-end`` date and time for election start and end

+``decryption-deadline`` is the date and time by which guardians must have decrypted their share of the votes

 ``--delegation-string`` is the string that will be used to determine vote delegations.
 This is the string users delegating a vote in a wallet must enter in a transaction memo.